dunglas/mercure/docs/hub/cluster.md

 #### Kafka Transport

-The Kafka transport should only be used when Pulsar is already part of your stack.
+The Kafka transport should only be used when Kafka is already part of your stack.

 To install Apache Kafka, [read the quickstart guide](https://kafka.apache.org/quickstart).